fpoirotte/cryptal/README.rst

 Cryptography Abstraction Layer for PHP
 ======================================

-Cryptal provides a unified API to make applications work in various environments and to help developers focus on writing the actual logic of their application rather than dealing with cryptography issues.
+Cryptal provides a unified API to help developers create applications that use cryptographic primitives and work in various environments.
+That way, developers can focus on writing the logic for their application rather than having to deal with subtleties in cryptographic implementations.

 Installation
 ------------